PasinduBhagya/Replication-Monitoring-Tool/README.md

 ## Grafana Dashboard Overview

-## Configuring Monitoring with CLI
+## Monitoring configurations with CLI

 To use the CLI of the tool, please use the command called `bcpsyn` with the required flags.
 You can list down all the possible commands by using the below commands.
 `bcpsyn --help`